 An old stump covered in snow.
 (Robin Rowland)

 Old root stumps in the fog of the Kitimat River estuary (Robin Rowland)

 The early morning sun shines down on Coste Rocks, a small provincial park in Douglas Channel near Kitimat, August 7, 2016.
 (Robin Rowland)

 On the morning of August 7, North West Photo Fest took out our out-of-town special guests, Andy Clark, Paul Colangelo and Ali Ledgerwood on a tour of upper Douglas Channel, including the Kitimat Arm, Coste Rocks, Jesse Falls and the Kildala Arm, including the Dala and Kildala estuaries.

 Our host was Rick Thompson, proprietor of the floating Tookus Inn.

-A great blue heron watches from an old stump in the Kitimat River estuary.
+A great blue heron lands on a tree near the Kildala estuary.
 (Robin Rowland)

 Pigeon Guillemots line the top of Coste Rocks.
 (Robin Rowland)

 Harbour seals regard a passing boat from the edge of Coste Rocks.
 (Robin Rowland)